hyperledger/fabric/docs/source/glossary.rst

 A block contains an ordered set of transactions.
 It is cryptographically linked to the preceding block, and in turn it is linked to be subsequent blocks.
 The first block in such a chain of blocks is called the **genesis block**.
-Blocks are created by the ordering system, and validated by peers.
+Blocks are created by the ordering service, and then validated and committed by peers.

 .. _Chain: